Undergraduate Department of Aerospace Studies

 Minor

 A minor in aerospace studies is offered and may be selected by the student with the approval of the major department and the Department of Aerospace Studies.
-Requirement for a minor is twelve semester hours in aerospace studies courses.
+Requirement for a minor is twelve semester hours in aerospace studies courses, and enrollment and completion of the ROTC program through all four years.

 Oral Communications Competency